Fitness for parents en Español

 - Boost self-esteem

 - Promote a healthy weight

-- Build bones for strength
+- Build bones and muscles for strength

 - Teach healthy habits that can last a lifetime